choria-legacy/marionette-collective/website/simplerpc/index.md

        Total Time: 54.35ms
 {% endhighlight %}

-You could also use *mc-rpc* like this and achieve the same result:
+You could also use *mco rpc* like this and achieve the same result:

 {% highlight console %}
- % mc-rpc helloworld echo msg="Welcome to MCollective Simple RPC"
+ % mco rpc helloworld echo msg="Welcome to MCollective Simple RPC"
 {% endhighlight %}

 For multiple options just add more *key=val* pairs at the end